Progressor/ProgressorExecutor/README.md

     1. Reload *Supervisor* configuration by running `sudo supervisorctl reread`
     1. and `sudo supervisorctl update`

-### Uploading the Executor jar and building the docker container
+### Uploading the Executor JAR and Building the Docker Image

 1. If you built the Executor jar from this repo, rename it to `ProgressorExecutor.jar` and upload it to your server in `/opt/Executor/`, otherwise download the pre-compiled one:
     1. `cd /opt/Executor/`